Demon (roller coaster): Layout

 After boarding the ride, riders start by traveling through a small tunnel with lights which turns slightly to the left.
 An eerie sound effect is played, then the train then ascends the lift hill.
 A pre-drop is followed by a nearly 180° turn just before the first drop, which leads directly into two vertical loops.
 According to the park, riders can experience between 2 and 6 g's during these loops.
 Next, riders fly through a tunnel containing red lights at 45 mph, before climbing a small hill, where their speed significantly decreases.
 At the top of the hill is the midcourse brake run and another pre-drop followed by a turn, this time with a slightly greater angle than 180°.
 This leads into another drop, this one through the mouth of a stone structure.
 At the bottom of this drop, the track sharply banks to the right, and the train begins a double corkscrew.
 These corkscrews have a diameter of 35 ft.
 Afterwards, the track makes a large, approximately 270° turn to the right, traveling up and over itself, before finally making a smaller right turn back into the final brake run and the station.

 Reception

 Upon their debut, the Turn of the Century coasters were very highly praised.
 Sunset Magazine awarded the Santa Clara coaster five out of five stars, a rating shared by only two other coasters at the time.
 The Santa Clara version accommodated over a million riders in its first six months.
+In 1984, Gary Kyriazi, an employee of the company who manufactured Demon, named it the roller coaster with the "best audio-visual effects" that he had ridden.
+In 2002, Joseph Lopez of Northwest Herald criticized the ride, calling it "lame" and comparing it unfavorably to more modern coasters.